Welcome to our Texas to California drive trip planner!

 The area features a dry climate and large expanses of white sand dunes that seem to stretch on for miles.

-Visitors can find many things to do at the national park, making it a must stop of your road trip.
+Visitors can find many things to do at the national park.

 From hiking in the beautiful landscape to camping under the stars and from sledding down the dunes to scenic drives, there’s something for everyone at the park!